 A Matter of Sex (NBC/TV Movie of the Week based on The Willmar 8)

 No Place Like Home (CBS/TV Movie of the Week)

 Intimate Portraits –including Vanessa Redgrave, Liz Tilberis and Bella Abzug (Lifetime Channel)

 Sidney Poitier – “One Bright Light” (American Masters Series for WNET-PBS/TV)

 Sean O’Casey – Under a Colored Cap A documentary film about the life, work and legacy of the controversial Irish dramatist (IRT & BBC4)

-Gene McCarthy: In the Land of the Aardvarks A documentary film on her uncle, Senator Eugene J. McCarthy, scheduled for completion in 2018
+Gene McCarthy: Alone in the Land of the Aardvarks A documentary film on her uncle, Senator Eugene J. McCarthy, scheduled for completion in 2018

 Bill Kersey – Director/Editor

 Bill Kersey has edited several feature documentaries, most recently the peacemaking film Beyond the Divide.
 He edited the festival hit The Starfish Throwers, which has garnered numerous awards and was named the most heartwarming film of 2014 by The Huffington Post, and he edited and scored the Emmy-winning American Heart, which received its national broadcast premiere on PBS’s America Reframed in January 2015.
 He also edited and scored the award-winning Thicker Than Water, and edited the broadcast version of the PBS Independent Lens documentary Precious Knowledge.
 His other works as editor include the documentaries Rita of the Sky and Black, White and Yellow.
 His own award-winning short films have screened internationally at numerous film festivals.
 He lives in St. Paul, Minnesota and holds a BFA in Media Arts from the University of Arizona.